silecs/moodle-gitplugins/README.md

         'gitrevision' => '', // optional ; precise git revision (hash or tag)  (incompatible with gitbranch) ],
 ```

+You have to adjust the settings (verbosity level) and to fill the information on the wanted plugins.

 You can then launch `php gitplugins.php` with one of the options: